 - Inspecting a property

-- Negotiating on a deal
+- Negotiating a deal

 - Asking for referral business

-All of these things can be practiced and improved by individuals in any brokerage.
+All of these things can be practised and improved by individuals in any brokerage.
 Like it or not we are not all experts in business based conversation; we can improve.
 Most of us can handle ordinary discussions, but the skilled conversational processes of commercial real estate take that extra time to refine and improve.
 The right words, phrases, and concepts can be the ‘make or break’ to closing on a successful outcome or moving to the next level of action.

 Here are some great open questions to refine and work on:

 - Where are you located now in your business?

 - What will be the ideal property for you?